 Ube Ice Cream

 If you are lucky enough to find this in the Philippines, you must try it.
 Ube is a sweet potato and it is a bright purple in color.
-It is a mild sweet and I have mostly had this ice cream from a vendor walking down the street, although I haven’t tried hard looking for it in the Philippines since I enjoy it often in the US.
+It is mildly sweet and I have mostly had this ice cream from a vendor walking down the street, although I haven’t tried hard looking for it in the Philippines since I enjoy it often in the US.

 Durian is an acquired taste and is not for anyone that have issues with smell or texture issues.
-It is known for it’s pungent smells that makes it hard to eat for most people.
-Durian also has a very fleshy, custard like texture.
+It is known for its pungent smells that makes it hard to eat for most people.
+Durian also has a very fleshy, custard-like texture.
 It has a sweet yet savory taste which is why so many people enjoy it.
 Henceforth, this fruit isn’t allowed in many hotels, taxis, planes or many indoor places.
 This is a popular food in the Philippines that is found at almost all Filipino food stands.

 The Saba Banana is a hard banana when raw but can be fairly soft when cooked down.
-Filipinos love to eat this sweet banana grilled and covered in brown sugar called maruya.
+Filipinos love to eat this sweet banana grilled and covered in a brown sugar called maruya.
 You can get it caramelized on the outside with hard crispy brown sugar called a banana que.
-Additionally, another Visayan way of eating a Saba Banana is raw and dip it in a salt fish sauce made of bagoong, vinegar and sili.
+Additionally, another Visayan way of eating a Saba Banana is raw and dip it in a salt fish sauce made of bagoong, vinegar, and sili.